NetApp/trident/README.md

     Edit either `sample-input/backend-ontap-nas.json`, `sample-input/backend-ontap-san.json`,
     `sample-input/backend-solidfire.json`, or `sample-input/sample-eseries-iscsi.json`
-    to refer to an actual Data ONTAP, SolidFire, or E-Series deployment.
-(Use `backend-ontap-nas.json` to provision NFS volumes from Data ONTAP and `backend-ontap-san.json` for iSCSI volumes).
+    to refer to an actual ONTAP, SolidFire, or E-Series deployment.
+(Use `backend-ontap-nas.json` to provision NFS volumes from ONTAP and `backend-ontap-san.json` for iSCSI volumes).

 	If multiple clusters will be running Trident against the same backend, add